 One of the first things your Miami negligence lawyer will do is determine what kind of negligence.
 They will try to understand this from a critical review of the facts of your case.
 Miami negligence lawyers will use supporting documents and the injuries or loss you have suffered to do so.

-If you have been injured because someone else failed to take proper care, in Miami or Doral, contact our attorneys at Peregonza Law Group today for a free case evaluation.
+If you have been injured because someone else failed to take proper care, in Miami or Doral, contact our attorneys at Peregonza The Attorneys today for a free case evaluation.
 We serve the community and help victims in Miami receive the justice they deserve.
 We do not charge any fees in most negligence cases unless we win.
 Read on to understand what negligence is under Miami law.
 This article will explain a few types of negligence lawsuits that may exist.
 You will also learn the process you may need to go through to recover compensation.

 Miami is in the state of Florida.
 Under Florida law, there is a time limit within which you can approach a court to seek compensation for negligent loss or injury that you have suffered.
 The purpose of this time limit is to ensure that the responsible party will not always have to live in fear of litigation.
 This time limit is called a limitation period and it is usually imposed by a statute of limitation.
 A Miami negligence lawyer can help guide you in order to avoid missing this period.